 Here are some other things we think you should know about Goodwill of the Heartland:

 - Our employees earn more than the minimum wage.
-In fact, the average wage paid to our Retail Specialists is $13.50/hour.
+In fact, the starting wage paid to our Retail Specialists is $13.50/hour.
 Job coaches start at $15.82/hour.

 - We’ve probably helped someone you know.
 From job training to job placement, we have a variety of services that help find jobs for people who struggle with a wide range of personal barriers.
 Including (but not limited to): homeless military veterans, people who face physical or emotional barriers, and high school students looking for their first work experience.